 How long should I stay?

-This depends on your budget and if you are doing a cruise.
-Most people stay from 4-10 days.
-There are numerous volunteer opportunities which can accommodate you for some weeks.
+How long you should stay depends on your budget and if you choose to do a cruise.
+Most people stay between 4-10 days.
+However, numerous volunteer programs enable you to stay for longer, without breaking the bank.

-Do not get closer than two meters to any plants or animals.
+Do not get closer than 2m (6.5ft) to any plants or animals

-Do not visit the inhabited islands without a naturalist guide.
+Do not visit the inhabited islands without an official guide

 What do I need to bring?